 I am proud and humbled to introduce you to the Department of Obstetrics and Gynecology at UT Southwestern Medical Center.
 For more than 50 years, our Department has been acknowledged for its contributions to women’s health care, both in obstetrics and gynecology.
 Our mission has remained unchanged since the Department's founding in 1943.
 Daily, we strive for excellence in patient care, teaching, and research.

-In the clinical-care realm, we provide comprehensive services in dual arenas: a private practice through the UT Southwestern Medical Center University Hospitals and Clinics and a public practice at Parkland Health and Hospital System.
+In the clinical-care realm, we provide comprehensive services in dual arenas: a private practice through the UT Southwestern University Hospitals and Clinics and a public practice at Parkland Health & Hospital System.
 This blend not only maximizes our services throughout different segments of the community in which we live and work, but also provides an invigorating environment for our students, residents, fellows, and faculty.

 On the research front, we are acknowledged for our dedication to evidence-based medicine through clinical research funded by the National Institutes of Health and other national organizations, as well as gratefully supported by endowments from individuals throughout the country.
-In 2010, with the recruitment of W. Lee Kraus, PhD, from Cornell University as director of the Cecil H. and Ida Green Center for Reproductive Biology Sciences, our basic research program has been enhanced.
+We are also recognized for our long-standing commitment to basic research.
+Our efforts to identify the mechanisms that signal the onset of labor have been continuously funded by the National Institutes of Health since 1974.
+And, in 2010, our basic research program was expanded with the return of the Cecil H. and Ida Green Center for Reproductive Biology Sciences to new laboratories in the Department.
 Our continuing goal is to conduct research that makes significant and unique contributions to the body of knowledge of obstetrics and gynecology and to make “bench-to-bedside" research a reality.

 Thank you for your interest in the Department of Obstetrics and Gynecology at UT Southwestern.